-- Storage of hvr logfiles (growing, but managed by hvrmaint)
+- Storage of Local Data Processing logfiles (growing, but managed by hvrmaint)

 - These files are immediately picked up by the integrate job and deleted when the changes are applied to the target database.

-So normally there is 0 or 1 files (per channel).
+Normally there are 0 or 1 files (per channel).
 However when the integrate job is stopped (crashed or suspended), these files are starting to pile up.
-The growth of disk-space can be estimated: as the amount of Ingres journal / Oracle archive files that are generated (in a day) times the HVR compression ratio (typically 90 % or higher, but use 80 % to be safe).
-After a couple of days you will decide to use Refresh, formerly HVR Load, to reinitialize the channel, instead of using the transaction files to process all the changes.
+The growth of disk space can be estimated: as the amount of Ingres journal / Oracle archive files that are generated (in a day) times the Local Data Processing compression ratio (typically 90 % or higher, but use 80 % to be safe).
+After a couple of days, you will decide to use Refresh to reinitialize the channel, instead of using the transaction files to process all the changes.
 So storage for a couple of days would suffice.

 On the capture / integrate machine

-Estimated: size of the/your biggest transaction * HVR compression ratio
+Estimated: the size of the/your biggest transaction * compression ratio

 During row-wise refresh / compare: for sorting tables.

-Estimated: 3 * (size of largest table) * (parallelism in compare or refresh)
+Estimated: 3 * (size of the largest table) * (parallelism in compare or refresh)